GfSE/SAF-Specification/stakeholders.md

 * Which are the protocols for exchanging physical items on a specific interface?

   ***Rationale:  In my role, I need to asses if the usage of protocols on interfaces is compatible with the system lifecyle concepts.***
-* Which conceptual Logical Elements are allocated to Physical Elements in the physical architecture

-  ***Rationale:  In my role, I have to check that all aspects of the logical concept (specification) are allocated to physical elements (with assigned design authorities).***
 * Which conceptual items (energy, material, information, etc.) are exchanged within the system?

   ***Rationale:  In my role, I use them as basis for understanding interfaces on logical level.***
+* Which conceptual logical elements are allocated to the physical SOI physical architecture?

+  ***Rationale:  In my role, I have to check that all aspects of the logical concept (specification) are allocated to physical elements (with assigned design authorities).***
-* Which functions are allocated to a Logical Element of the logical architecture?
+* Which functions are allocated to the logical SOI logical architecture?
 * Which functions will the system provide?

   ***Rationale:  In my role, I need to break these down further to be able to delegate sub-functions to subsystems.***